-- B. A barrier to integration? - Reason for the change in Uganda? - Growing recognition that the Uganda diaspora is making contribution to the important Ugandan economy ('remittances'); liberalization of dual citizenship law seen as a tool to keep a strong link with expatriate community - \rightarrow sign that a person could be linked to two countries, and bring meaningful contribution (albeit in different ways) to two different countries, without that persistence of 'old' nationality constitutes an obstacle?
+- Reason for the change in Uganda? - Growing recognition that the Uganda diaspora is making important contribution to the Ugandan economy ('remittances'); liberalization of dual citizenship law seen as a tool to keep a strong link with expatriate community - → sign that a person could be linked to two countries, and bring meaningful contribution (albeit in different ways) to two different countries, without that persistence of 'old' nationality constitutes an obstacle?

-• May a person who has two nationalities, be loyal at the same time to the two States of which he is a national?
+- 3nd argument: most important concern about multiple nationalities is that of 'divided loyalty' - May a person who has two nationalities, be loyal at the same time to the two States of which he is a national?